eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-admin-guide.md

 - configure Che to use this Keycloak identity provider in order to retrieve the Openshift tokens of Che users.

 Once this is done, every interactive action done by a Che user on workspaces, such as start or stop, will create OpenShift resources under his personal OpenShift account.
-And the first time the user will try to do it, he will be asked to link his Keycloak account with his personal Openshift account, which he can do by simply following the provided link in the notification message.
+And the first time the user will try to do it, he will be asked to link his Keycloak account with his personal Openshift account: which he can do by simply following the provided link in the notification message.

 But for non-interactive workspace actions, such as workspace stop on idling or Che server shutdown, the account used for operations on OpenShift resources will